This post may contain affiliate links. Please read the disclosure policy to learn more.

-Below are a few of the breadmaking products and ingredients I love.
+Below are a few of the breadmaking products and ingredients I love and use on a regular basis.
 For recipe inspiration, be sure to check out my bread recipes page, too.

 Kitchen Shears

-Kitchen shears (kitchen scissors) are useful for scoring the dough, especially if you want an easier option than creating intricate patterns with a bread lame.
-They’re also great for quickly cutting long tubes of dough (to make pretzels, buns, etc.) or for cutting slices of pizza.
+Kitchen shears are useful for scoring the dough (and an easier option than using a bread lame).
+They’re also great for cutting slices of homemade pizza.

 Bread Lame